-Store the unit in an environmentally stable and protected area.
+If fan installation is to be delayed, store the unit in an environmentally stable and protected area.
 During storage, the fan should not be subjected to vibration from external sources or bearing damage may occur.
 The unit should be reasonably protected from any accidental impacts.
-Cover the fan to protect coatings and to prevent any foreign material or moisture from entering the bearings, motor, inlet or discharge.
+Cover the fan to protect coatings and to prevent any foreign material or moisture from entering the inlet or discharge.
 Take care to protect the motor, drives and bearings.